containers/podman/troubleshooting.md

 #### Solution

 Install a version of shadow-utils that includes these executables.
-Note RHEL7 and Centos 7 will not have support for this until RHEL7.7 is released.
+Note RHEL 7 and CentOS 7 will not have support for this until RHEL7.7 is released.

 ### 11) rootless setup user: invalid argument